My name is Neus.

 In 2000, I founded Manfatta, a digital marketing company, which has been listed as one of the 500 most innovative agencies in the world (2004).
 I teach in various postgraduate Communications programs and belong to the faculty of the School for Booksellers in Catalunya.
 I have been named one of the 35 most influential Spanish women on-line.

-I have published five non-fiction titles and three novels.
+I have published five non-fiction titles, seven novels, and two audioseries.
 In my Marketing books I speak about visibility and in my novels I discuss stories that are not so easily seen.
 They are really two sides of the same coin.
+My first novel in English is A Man for Hire.

 In a past life I would have liked to be a salonnière in 18th century Paris.
 Maybe I was.
 Today I live in Barcelona and at www.neusarques.com.